DeaChintia/deacputri-com/content/en/posts/hosting-my-own-personal-site-hugo.md

     mv hugo /user/local/bin/
     ```

-5. Run this command to confirm that hugo already installed correctly.
+5. Run this command to confirm that Hugo is installed correctly.

     ```bash
     # Command (Run in Terminal):